abhinav4367/Password-Manager-Using-Python/README.md

 - **SQLite** (usually included with Python installations)

 ## Usage
-- Run the script to launch the Password Manager.
+Follow these steps to set up and use the Password Manager:
-- Use the provided buttons and input fields to manage your passwords.
+1.Step 1: Clone the Repository

 ### Database
 The application uses an SQLite database named passwords.db with a table named passwords.
 The table schema includes columns for id (auto-incrementing primary key), website, username, and password.